FlaviusBelisarius/StarWars/README.md

 # StarWars
-A automatic running game based on Dijkstra Algorithm
+An automatically running game based on Dijkstra Algorithm.